In cryptocurrency, leverage refers to the process of amplifying both returns and losses by borrowing funds.

 DeFi Options Trade Example

-Let’s now look at an example of an ether options trade on the Lyra DeFi options protocol.
+Let’s now look at an example of an ether options trade on the Derive DeFi options protocol (formerly known as Lyra).

-2. Trader A connects their crypto wallet to the Lyra protocol
+Trader A connects their crypto wallet to the Derive protocol

-On Lyra, traders do not have to wait for expiration to sell a position.
-Lyra uses automated market maker technology that lets traders buy and sell options whenever they want.
+On Derive, traders do not have to wait for expiration to sell a position.
+Derive uses automated market maker technology that lets traders buy and sell options whenever they want.

-📚 Read more about how Lyra works here!
+📚 Read more about how Derive works here!

 DeFi Options vs Perpetuals